igorecm/igorecm/README.md

-i'm Igor Mavl and i'm currently learning python i'm 14 years old and i live in Russia
+I'm Igor Mavrin and i do stuff on computer
+I do funny things on Lua